NI240SX/UCGT/README - Geometry Editor.md

 `ASLINK	KIT09_BUMPER_REAR_A	KIT09_BODY_A,1,1,1,1	KIT09_BODY_A,3,3,3,3	KIT09_BODY_A,4,4,4,4`

-### Parts renaming
+### Parts renaming/removal
-This part uses the keyword `RENAME`.
-It can be used to manually rename a single part, like you can do in a CTK config.
-First put the name you have in the model, then the name you want it to be changed to.
+This part uses the keywords `RENAME` and `DELETE`.
+Rename can be used to manually rename a single part, like you can do in a CTK config, or bulk rename.
+First put the name you have in the model, then the name you want it to be changed to, partial matches will work.
+Delete can be used in the same way to delete one or multiple parts based on a full or partial match with the part name.

 Example renamings :

 `RENAME	KITW01_WIDEBODY_A	KITW01_BODY_A`

-`RENAME	STYLE04_HOOD_T3_A	KIT06_HOOD_T3_A`
+`RENAME	STYLE04_HOOD	KIT06_HOOD` would rename all LODs and Autosculpt zones at the same time.

+Example deletings :

+`DELETE	DELETEME`

+`DELETE	KIT99` prevents any part containing KIT99 from being compiled.

+`DELETE	_D` would be a bad idea : it would remove all LOD D parts but also doors, driver which also contain _D : better be more specific.